chandraonline/docker-scala-dev/README.md

-This is my nase docker image for scala development.
+This is my base docker image for scala development.
 Comes with openjdk 8, scala & sbt.